MicrosoftDocs/learn/learn-pr/iot/your-first-iot-central-app/includes/2-create-a-device-template.md

 ## Properties

-Properties of a device are typically constant values, that are communicated to IoT Central app once when communication is initiated.
-In our refrigerated truck scenario, a good example of a property would be the license plate of the truck, or some similar unique Id.
+_Properties_ of a device are typically constant values, that are communicated to the IoT Central app once when communication is first initiated.
+In our refrigerated truck scenario, a good example of a property would be the license plate of the truck, or some similar unique truck Id.

 1. Click on the **Properties** title under the device template name, and add a single property to contain a truck Id.